 U.S. FDA grants priority review to Biogen's ALS drug

-July 26 (Reuters) - U.S. Food and Drug Administration granted priority review to Biogen Inc's BIIB.O experimental treatment for an inherited form of amyotrophic lateral sclerosis (ALS), the drugmaker said on Tuesday.
+July 26 (Reuters) - The U.S. Food and Drug Administration has agreed to review Biogen Inc's BIIB.O experimental treatment for an inherited form of amyotrophic lateral sclerosis (ALS), after the therapy failed a late-stage study but showed promise in some patients.

+The drug, tofersen, in October failed to produce a statistically significant change in functional status for patients with fast-progressing ALS compared to placebo after 28 weeks of treatment.

+In June, the company said data from a follow-on study suggested that early administration of tofersen can benefit people living with ALS who have a genetic mutation called SOD1.

 (Reporting by Mrinalika Roy in Bengaluru; Editing by Shinjini Ganguli)